cyring/CoreFreq/README.md

 * Q: Turbo Technology is activated however CPUs don't reach those frequencies ?
 * Q: The CPU ratio does not go above its minimum value ?
 * Q: UI crash frequently ?

-  A: In the kernel command argument line, disable nmi_watchdog (if suitable with your setup)
+  A: In the kernel boot command argument line, disable nmi_watchdog
   ```
 nmi_watchdog=0
 ```
-  A: Check also what the current idle driver is.
-In the CoreFreq client UI, should be written the driver name beside the Linux version, "intel_idle" is the recommended driver.
+  A: Check also what the current idle driver is ?
+  A: In the CoreFreq client UI, should be written the driver name beside the Linux version, "intel_idle" is the recommended driver.

 * Q: The deep sleep states do not produce any value ?